carerix/Cx-WP-Plugin/README.md

 * Google for Jobs
 * Diagnostic tools

-## Getting Started: A basic guide to using the plugin's core functionalities.
-...

 ### Roles & rights
 The Carerix WordPress plugin is the connection between the Carerix application and the WordPress website.
 Therefor there are certain roles/rights for different tasks:
 * **Carerix administrator**: Has the administrator user role and is able to manage the Carerix data-tables (e.g. Country table), mediums and email templates.